Dimension reduction through Gamma convergence for general prestrained thin elastic sheets: Introduction

+Other works which are not directly related, but still deal with prestrained thin sheets are \cite{efrati2009elastic}, which offers a physical treatment, and \cite{kupferman2014riemannian} and \cite{maor2019role}, which deal with thin elastic sheets immersed in Riemannian manifolds.

-Wrinkling in non-euclidean thin sheets is the focus of \cite{tobasco2019curvature}.
+Wrinkling in non-euclidean thin sheets is the focus of \cite{tobasco2021curvature}.
 In that paper, the author analyzes the wrinkling patterns in a thin spherical sheet confined to the surface of a liquid.
-Although in both this paper and \cite{tobasco2019curvature} the technique used is $\Gamma-$convergence, there are notable differences in both the approach and the result.
-In \cite{tobasco2019curvature}, the author assumes a geometrically linear von Kármán model in which the bending and membrane energy interact, and the gradient of the ansatz converges weakly the gradient of the limit.
-We consider a general nonlinear elastic functional in which the membrane term dominates, and the gradient of the ansatz converges strongly to the gradient of the solution.
+Although in both this paper and \cite{tobasco2021curvature} the technique used is $\Gamma-$convergence, there are notable differences in both the approach and the result.
+In \cite{tobasco2021curvature}, the author assumes a geometrically linear von Kármán model in which the bending and membrane energy interact.
+We consider a general nonlinear elastic functional in which the membrane term dominates.
+The topology considered is also significantly different.

 From a mathematical perspective, the essential contribution of this paper is to generalize the work of \cite{agostiniani2018heterogeneous} and \cite{schmidt2007plate} to an arbitrary (non oscillatory) elastic energy and prestrain (as long as the metric is euclidean to leading order).
 We also show that this case can be reduced to one with a thickness independent elastic law and linear-in-thickness prestrain.
 We also analyze the optimality of the hypotheses.
 Unlike previous work, our lower bound needs to be complemented with an upper bound construction with fractional powers of $h$ to meet the energy.
 This ansatz involves the application of results from the literature that were proved using convex integration.
 We note that convex integration has also been used in the study of isometric immersions, the Monge Ampere equation \cite{lewicka2017convex}, and fluid dynamics (see for example \cite{de2017high}).